Welcome back to National Parks and other public lands with T!

 The museum is housed in the old one-room schoolhouse from 1903.
 It served as the town’s school until 1951 and was converted into a museum in 1954.
 It showcases the light’s original first-order Fresnel lens, as well as other lighthouse related exhibits.
+This lens nearly takes up the whole room, it’s so big.

 The schoolhouse was added to the National Register of Historic Places in 1976.
 The grounds are maintained by the local garden club.

-Lighthouse Challenge and related posts:
+Lighthouse Challenge posts►

 - Absecon Lighthouse